nivekcode/svg-to-ts/README.md

 ## Use-cases

 As mentioned above, `svg-to-ts` supports different use-cases.
-You can either generate you library to a single TypeScript file with multiple constants, to single TypeScript file per Icon or to allready precompiled icons.
+You can either generate you library to a single TypeScript file with multiple constants, to single TypeScript file per Icon or to allready precompiled JavaScript files.

 ### Use Case 1 - Treeshakable and typesafe with one file (simpler use cases)